nirvan840/Improving-performance-using-GradCAM/README.md

 ### _Motivtion_
-_**Doubt:**_ Unexpected high performance of shallow CNN (4 Conv2d layers only) on Pneumonia Dataset. <br>
+_**Doubt:**_ Unexpectedly high classical performance metrics (AUC, F1, Acc) of compact CNNs (< 150M parameters) on small (~5k X-rays) Pneumonia Dataset. <br>
-_**Hypothesis:**_ Possible model overfitting on unwanted features rather than Pneumonia.
+_**Hypothesis:**_ Possible model overfitting on unwanted features rather than the target pathology, Pneumonia.

 ### _Problem Statement_
-Improving Convolutional Neural Network classification and feature localisation for Pneumonia Chest X-rays in the scenario of lack of extensive annotated data and access to extensive GPU Training architectures.
+Improving Convolutional Neural Network classification and feature localisation for Pneumonia Chest X-rays in the scenario of a lack of extensive annotated data and access to extensive GPU Training architectures.

 ### _Approach_

-* A model-independent, self-sufficient, **cyclic process** is developed to achieve better Pneumonia localisation and improve performance metrics on the given dataset.
-* The **recursive optimization cycle for CNN models**: GradCAM generation → Enhanced data-set construction by overlaying GradCAMs on input → U-Net Lung Segmentation → Model tuning on enhanced data-set.
-* The proposed cycle **tackles self-imposed challenges of limited data** and suboptimal localization by **iteratively augmenting and re-utilizing the original dataset**, thereby refining the model’s focus on pneumonia-specific features.
+* Developed a **model-independent, self-sufficient** and **recursive optimisation** framework for CNN models utilising Gradient Class Activation Maps (GradCAMs), to tackle challenges of limited data and suboptimal localisation by iteratively augmenting and re-using the original dataset.
+     - GradCAM, like heatmaps, are used to visualise regions of the input image which strongly influence the model's classification output.
+     - Trained a compact CNN (~100M parameters) on a small dataset (~4.5k X-rays) that achieved high accuracy and F1 score, but showed poor pathology localisation when analysed using Grad-CAMs.
+     - Iteratively enhanced the dataset by overlaying Grad-CAMs from high-confidence predictions onto input images to highlight pneumonia-relevant regions, creating a refined dataset for model fine-tuning.
+     - Repeated the process to progressively improve localisation, producing models that better identified disease-relevant regions with each cycle.

   ![image](https://github.com/user-attachments/assets/e14a62a0-4af0-40e6-94ff-8a52712a726d)
-  _Image showing one aforementioned cycle_
+  _Image depicting one aforementioned cycle_

 &nbsp;